-If you live in an urban area or you are visiting an urban area, you don’t have to drive hundreds of miles to start your trip.
+You don’t have to drive hundreds of miles to start your Bike Travel Weekend trip from an urban area.
 Explore out your front door.

 Bikeabout provides bicycle tourism information for a list of major U.S. and Canadian cities.
 Find routes, maps, public transportation resources, lodging, and more.

 Turn your mountain bike ride into an overnight adventure.
 Make sure that biking is allowed on the trails before you ride them.

-Check out bike overnight examples on a mountain bike.
+Bike overnight examples on a mountain bike.

-Photo by Roger DiBrito
+Photo by Saara Snow